When It’s Time to Have the Talk with Aging Parents

 Take notes of the conversation.
 You’ll be able to review the notes with them if need be and share that information with siblings and family members.
 You can also see what’s left out.
 Your notes are not a legally binding document, but they can help when their wills are created or revised.

 Speak with an estate planning attorney as part of this process.
 Estate planning attorneys are fluent in the issues of aging and will be able to discuss sensitive matters with your parents and you, bringing up issues you may not have considered.
-Choose an Estate Planning attorney who has the ability to create a true long term care plan, and has a person designated to assist families through this process as their loved one ages and their needs change.
+They will sometimes also have Life Care Specialists who assist with these discussions.

 Reference: Next Avenue (September 21, 2018) “How to Have Difficult Conversations With Your Aging Parents”